 - Have students research what types of renewable energy resources are available andused in their own city or region.
 If your local power company uses anyof these renewable energy resources, consider taking a field trip to one of these power generation stations.

 The Energy Lab includes a collection of eight short videos that cover basic energy topics.
 Videos include contextual information explaining why these topics matter to students and society.
 These videos will help students with concepts that they will face in the Research Challenge, but can also be used for individual exploration of key topics in energy and power.
-The collection is organized into three main “lessons”—each with its own set of brief and engaging videos and assessment questions that cover key areas of energy research:, , and .
+The collection is organized into three main “lessons”—each with its own set of brief and engaging videos and assessment questions that cover key areas of energy research: consumption, production, and distribution.
 Students can track their progress through these lessons and record their answers and notes in a customized, printable Lab Report that you can collect and use for assessment purposes.